Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

 int stars = 4;
 SearchOptions options = new SearchOptions
 {
-    // Filter to only ratings greater than or equal our preference Filter = SearchFilter.Create($"rating ge {stars}"),
+    // Filter to only Rating greater than or equal our preference Filter = SearchFilter.Create($"Rating ge {stars}"),
     Size = 5, // Take only 5 results
-    OrderBy = { "rating desc" } // Sort by rating from high to low };
+    OrderBy = { "Rating desc" } // Sort by Rating from high to low };
 SearchResults<Hotel> response = client.Search<Hotel>("luxury", options);
 // ...